 The Point Lobos Foundation conducts daily, free docent-guided public walks, and posts a schedule.

-There is a great on-line booklet called The Rocks of Point Lobos.
+If you enjoy geology, there is a great on-line booklet called The Rocks of Point Lobos.

 Among the many trails to choose from, some of the most memorable are the Point Lobos Loop Trail, the Point Lobos South Shore Trail, the South Plateau Trail to Bird Island Trail (or just the Bird Island Trail), and the Cyprus Grove Loop Trail.